chef/chef-workstation/docs-chef-io/content/workstation/install_workstation.md

 - Disk: 8GB
 - Additional memory and storage space may be necessary to take advantage of Chef Workstation tools such as Test Kitchen which creates and manages virtualized test environments.

-Additional Chef Workstation App Requirements:

-- On Linux, you must have a graphical window manager running with support for system tray icons.
-For some distributions you may also need to install additional libraries.
-After you install the Chef Workstation package from the terminal, the post-install message will tell you which, if any, additional libraries are required to run the Chef Workstation App.

 ## Installation

 The Chef Workstation installer must run as a privileged user.